Shaswatm/Machine-Learning-Product-Catalog/README.md

 # Machine-Learning-Product-Catalog
-Product Catalog Segment customer based on gender
+Segment Retail customer by gender using text analysis of title and description and categorical by data analysis